 These freezable entrees are my go-to dinner recipes that seem to please all palates and are easy and inexpensive to put together–which equates to a happy family, which means a happy mom!

 Pasta and Chicken are baked in a creamy, comforting Parmesan Sauce.

-Directions for Reheating Creamy Parmesan Chicken Casserole: From freezer, bake at 350 degrees for 45 minutes covered, and then uncovered for 15 additional minutes.
+Directions for Reheating Creamy Parmesan Chicken Casserole: From the freezer, bake at 350 degrees for 45 minutes covered, and then uncovered for 15 additional minutes.

 When I say easy, I mean EASY!!
 This lasagna is incredibly easy to serve and is completely 100% loved by everyone I have ever served it to.
 It is the one meal I am always MOST excited to pull out from the freezer for comfort!

 This creamy cheesy chicken and rice has been pinned over a million times and people just can’t get enough.
-I have to say, I understand why as it is easy to make and kid-friendly.
+I have to say, I understand why it is easy to make and kid-friendly.

-To reheat Creamy Cheesy Chicken and Rice: From freezer, bake at 350 degrees for 60 minutes covered, and then uncovered for 15 additional minutes.
+To reheat Creamy Cheesy Chicken and Rice: From the freezer, bake at 350 degrees for 60 minutes covered, and then uncovered for 15 additional minutes.